 The United States now has enough installed solar energy capacity to power 17.7 million homes.
 Although this is fantastic for air quality and greenhouse gas emissions, it means there is a looming e-waste issue on the horizon.
 At some point, the photovoltaic panels will no longer generate enough energy.
 Is it possible to recycle solar panels when they have reached their end of life?

-The design life of solar panels is 25 to 30 years.
+The standard productive lifespan of today’s solar panels is 25 to 30 years.
 Over time, solar modules become less efficient in converting sunlight to electricity due to degradation.
 Most of the solar panels in the U.S. were installed in the last decade.
 The efficiency of the panels will decrease and need to be replaced.
 Broken solar panels are good candidates for a refurbishing program.

 Currently, only a small fraction of solar panels are recycled.
 The lack of governmental policies, infrastructure, and foresight in the module design process makes solar panel recycling expensive and arduous.
 For solar energy to truly produce clean energy, we must recycle solar panels effectively.